unc-csxl/csxl.unc.edu/docs/typescript_tutorial.md

 Now that you know a bit about the basic data types in TypeScript, let's take a look at how to define **variables**.

-Let's compare a number declaration in Java and Typescript, then compare more generally.
+Let's compare a number declaration in Java and TypeScript, then compare more generally.

 <table>
 <tr><th width="520">Java</th><th width="520">TypeScript</th></tr>